-The Medical Office Administration technical certificate prepares students for entry-level medical office positions, such as receptionist and office clerks.
-All courses in this curriculum apply toward the A.A.S. degree in Medical Office Administration.
 The Medical Coding technical certificate offers specialized training in the review of medical documents for the assignment of ICD-10-CM and CPT codes used for medical billing and insurance purposes.
 All courses in this curriculum apply toward the A.A.S. degree in Medical Office Administration.
-All courses in the Certificate of Proficiency in Medical Office Administration apply toward the technical certificate and A.A.S. degree in Medical Office Administration.
+All courses in the Certificate of Proficiency in Medical Office Administration apply toward the technical certificate and A.A.S. degree in Medical Office Administration